Rico Constantino: Ohio Valley Wrestling and early career (1998–2002)

 Costantino began to train with the Empire Wrestling Federation for a career in the wrestling business.
 Costantino was discovered by World Wrestling Federation (WWF) officials Terry Taylor and Dr. Tom Prichard.
 After only 12 matches, Costantino signed a developmental deal with the WWF.
 Costantino was sent to Ohio Valley Wrestling for further training, before being sent up to work for WWF.

 He became a three time OVW Champion, a MPPW Heavyweight Champion and a HWA Heavyweight Champion.

-In 2001, started working dark matches for the WWF against Randy Orton, Brock Lesnar, Raven, Hurricane Helms, Billy Gunn and Steven Richards.
+In 2001, he started working dark matches for the WWF against Randy Orton, Brock Lesnar, Raven, Hurricane Helms, Billy Gunn, Steven Richards and Tajiri.

 World Wrestling Federation / Entertainment (2002–2004)

 He debuted in WWF on the March 21, 2002 episode of SmackDown! as the stylist of Billy and Chuck (the heel gimmicks of Billy Gunn and Chuck Palumbo), establishing himself as a villain.
-Rico portrayed a homosexual stylist as his gimmick and grew muttonchops.
+Rico portrayed a homosexual stylist as his gimmick and grew muttonchops similar to the exótico gimmicks in Mexico.
 On the May 9 episode of SmackDown!, Rico wrestled his first match in WWE, where he teamed with Billy and Chuck to defeat Al Snow, Maven and Rikishi.
 At Judgment Day, Rico was forced to team with Rikishi to defeat his clients, Billy and Chuck for the WWE Tag Team Championship.
 On the June 6 episode of SmackDown!, Rico turned on Rikishi by helping Billy and Chuck in pinning Rikishi for the tag titles.

 On the September 12 episode of SmackDown!, Rico moved over to the Raw brand and became the manager of 3-Minute Warning (then-heel, Rosey and Jamal).
 He ended up turning on 3-Minute Warning after they lost a match to the Dudley Boyz.
 However both he and 3-Minute Warning all remained heels during that time.
 After turning on 3-Minute Warning, Rico scored an upset victory over Ric Flair.